-We often have people coming to us for help after being either outright scammed or extremely disappointed with the service they received from another proofreading service provider.
+We often have people coming to us for help after being either outright scammed or extremely disappointed with the service they received from another proofreading and editing service provider.

 Quite simply, there are a number of “proofreading service” websites online that are either outright stealing people’s money or are ripping them off by giving very poor quality service.